What to Expect

 Yes, the central rite of the Episcopal Church is the Service of Holy Eucharist (also known as "Communion," or "The Lord's Supper").
 Because it is analogous to the Roman Catholic Mass it is also often referred to as "Mass" by some Episcopalians.
 The first part of the service ("The Liturgy of the Word") consists of prayers, scripture readings, and a (short) sermon.
 This is followed an Affirmation of Faith (The Nicene Creed), the Prayers of the People, Confession of Sin, Absolution, and the Exchange of Peace (where we all greet the person near us in the pew sharing God's peace).
 The second part of the service ("The Liturgy of the Eucharist") begins with the offerings of the congregation, then proceeds with the Eucharistic Prayer, the Lord's Prayer, Consecration of the Elements (bread and wine), Communion, the Post-Communion Prayer, Blessing, and Dismissal.

-All baptized Christians, including children, regardless of when or where you were baptized, are welcome to come forward to receive the Holy Communion.
+Everyone is welcome to come forward to receive the Holy Communion.
 We do use real bread as well as wafers.
 In addition, we have real wine in a single, shared chalice.
 For those who do not wish to drink from the common chalice, you may either take a wafer and have the chalice bearer "intinct" (dip it) in the wine for you, or you may cross your arms across your chest and the chalice bearer will pass by you.
 In addition, if you have need of a gluten-free wafer, simply tell the priest when you come to the rail.

 If you are not baptized, we welcome you to come forward to receive a blessing as part of the Holy Eucharist.
 Simply come to the rail, and cross your arms across your chest to indicate your desire to receive a prayer for God's blessing.
 We would also love to talk to you about baptism!